-I've recently added some additional products from the NCEP Climate Forecast System version 2 (CFSv2) to my site — namely, forecasts of the weekly-average 500 hPa geopotential height anomalies for the next 4 weeks, and forecasts of the monthly-mean 700 hPa geopotential height anomalies over the next 6 months.
+I've recently added some additional products from the NCEP Climate Forecast System version 2 (CFSv2) to my site -- namely, forecasts of the weekly-average 500 hPa geopotential height anomalies for the next 4 weeks, and forecasts of the monthly-mean 700 hPa geopotential height anomalies over the next 6 months.
 These sit alongside the 44 day … Continue reading CFSv2 ain’t that bad: tips on using long-range forecasts

 This year's Reading Half Marathon was cancelled at ~6:40 AM on the day of the race (Sunday March 18) due to substantial snow in Reading and the surrounding area (indeed, across most of England...).
 The cancellation of the event only ~4 hours before runners would be taking to the course was far from ideal, with … Continue reading Reading Half Cancellation: Do people believe forecasts?

-This summer (between the third and fourth years of my MMet degree), I’m working as a gardener in my hometown of Harrogate, North Yorkshire.
-Being outside and directly affected by the weather means it's an obvious topic of conversation with customers, other tradesmen and my colleagues.
-I'm aware that British people always talk about the weather, but when you're outside cutting a … Continue reading Apply More Meteorology in Apps?
+This summer I have been working as a gardener in my hometown of Harrogate, North Yorkshire.
+Being outside and directly affected by the weather means it's an obvious topic of conversation with customers, other tradespeople and my colleagues.
+I'm aware that British people apparently always talk about the weather, but when you're outside cutting a … Continue reading Apply More Meteorology in Apps?